Yuri-Campos/rust-guessing-game/README.md

 # Rust Guessing Game

-A simple guessing game so i can get more comfortable with Rust syntax
+A simple guessing game so i can get more comfortable with Rust syntax.